Single Centre Self-guided Holidays

 If you make an amendment after the due date for final payment we may, depending upon the nature and extent of the changes, have to treat the change as a cancellation of the original holiday and apply cancellation fees as set out above.

-All requests for amendment to holiday arrangements must be made in writing, by the guest who made the original booking.
+All requests for amendment to holiday arrangements must be made in writing, by the guest who made the original booking, and will be subject to an administration fee of £75.

 If we are obliged to amend your holiday arrangements, or cancel your booking